sallamTanna/north-twenty-two-private/README.md

 # north twenty two
-It is an imitating for the original website.
+It is an imitating for the original website(https://northtwentytwo.com/).

 ## User Story
 As a guest, I want to be able to: